 - a) Leaves change their colours.
 4

 - b) Fruit grows on trees and plants.
 3

 - c) Trees have no leaves.
 1

-- d) Trees start to flower. $\mathbf{2}$
+- d) Trees start to flower.
+2

 NOTE: Elicit the rule for making plural nouns.
 Write the plural ending on the board.
-Them that the word leaf changes into leaves in plural.
+Tell them that the word leaf changes into leaves in plural.

 5. Ask students to complete the sentences.
-They should refer to Exercise
+They should refer to Exercise 4.